KN2002/Capstone-Project-Telehealth-Broadband/README.md

 # Capstone-Project-Telehealth-Broadband
 This repository contains code and analysis for the MY498 Capstone Project.
-Title: The Digital Health Divide: Investigating the Role of Broadband Infrastructure in the Adoption of Telehealth in the United States
+Title: The Digital Health Divide: Investigating the Role of Broadband Infrastructure in the Adoption of Telehealth in the United States.

-Candidate: 39382
+Candidate Number: 39382

 The Rmarkdown file contains the data loading code, merging of datasets, pre-processing, propensity score matching analysis, the main difference-in-differences analysis code and supplementary visualisations code.